sikvelsigma/Merkle_Tree_Trans_JS/README.md

-# Merkle tree in Python for working with Solidity
+# Merkle tree in JS for working with Solidity

 Currently work-in-progress